41+ lessons with a new release every 5 weeks!

 All this for US$99.99 a year

-The Online Guild launched in January 2017 as a response to weavers wanting to come to Salt Spring Island to study in our studio.
+The School of Weaving (formerly called JST Online Guild) launched in January 2017 as a response to weavers wanting to come to Salt Spring Island to study in our studio.
 Our wait lists were getting longer and longer each year, so Jane decided to try a different approach.
 This was to take the beginners workshop she offered, flesh it out with more wonderful content and offer it by way of streaming on the great inter web.
 The immediate response spurred her on.
 She decided to take every one of her workshops, expand them in greater detail and now we have over 165 videos available online.

 The first year goes over all the fundamentals of weaving.
 Warping, various methods of dressing the loom, great weaving technique, project planning, understanding sett, information about different types of looms and yarns, weaving with difficult yarns like mohair, fulling and finishing.

 Season 2 lays the foundations of colour and design.
 The format is simple and easy, encouraging original design and making it accessible and fun.
 Concepts regarding colour theory, graphic, division of space and the architecture of design are laid down in a way that allows weavers to bring their ideas to reality.

 Season 3 takes an in-depth look at Plain Weave.
 We get really familiar with our reed exploring denting, cramming and denting, weft faced, warp faced, double weave, collapse weave and supplementary warp.
 All of these ideas are laid down on top of what we learned in Season 2.

 Season 4 is absolutely twilling 🙂 We explore threadings, tie-ups, treadlings, colour and weave, big threadings, little threadings and end up harnessing the power of 4 shaft looms in regards to the twill weave structure.